Egobooster/ComputerCraft-GeoMiner/README.md

 ## Known Issues
 These Issues are known but i did not fix them yet.
+You may make pull requests ;)

 - The turtle only turns right to change its direction, calculating optimal turn direction could save time.
 - When encountering too many errors the turtle just crashes, perferably it would return home.